umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Working-With-Data/index.md

 # Working with Record data

-Umbraco Forms includes some helper methods that return dynamic objects, making it easy to output records using razor.
+Umbraco Forms includes some helper methods that return dynamic objects, which makes it easy to output records in your templates using razor.

 ## Available methods
 The static methods can be found in Umbraco.Forms.Mvc.DynamicObjects.Library